chrisbpawsey/hpc-intro/_episodes/060-resources.md

 > ```
 > {: .output}
 >
-> (`tar` is a bit like zip, it allows you to create/expand an archive file from multiple files.)
+> (`tar` is a bit like zip, it allows you to create/expand an archive file from multiple files.
+We will introduce it in a
+> bit more detail in a future episode.)
 >
 > Create a job that runs the following commands in the directory containing the `cfd.py` program.
 >